henrystitch-debug/11402_CS351/README.md

 ### Tasks

-11402_CS351_Project0: "Two Sum Problem": This project implements a solution to the classic Two Sum problem, a fundamental algorithm challenge commonly used in coding interviews and competitive programming.
-The solution finds two distinct indices in an array whose elements sum to a target value.
-Including testing the program.
+- 11402_CS351_Project0: *Two Sum Problem*: This project implements a solution to the classic Two Sum problem, where two distinct indices in an array are found whose elements sum to a target value.

-11402_CS351_ProjectB "Mini CSV Database": This project implements
+- 11402_CS351_ProjectB *Mini CSV Database*: This project implements a lightweight database and query engine for processing CSV files.